Hyles lineata: Seasonality

-Hyles lineata prefer flying at night but also sometimes fly during the day.
-They are most commonly seen at dusk and dawn.
-Larvae overwinter and can emerge between February and November, at which point they begin to feed on a variety of host plants.
-Caterpillars are known to be ardent eaters.
-When preparing to transition into the pupal stage, caterpillars dig shallow burrows in the ground where they then stay for 2 to 3 weeks, at which point they emerge as adults.
-As they get closer to pupating, they will wiggle up closer to the surface which makes it easier to emerge.

 Typically there are two generations per year, but warmer climate see more generations.
-Adults are mostly nocturnal.

-They are known to form massive populations which build up and force colonization of more northern regions.
-This could explain its wide northern range.

 Physiology

-As prevalent pollinators, hawk moths rely on both olfactory and visual perception to locate and recognize flowers.

 Flight

-As stated above, H. lineata are commonly referred to as the hummingbird moth because their flight patterns resemble those of the hummingbird.
-This entails flapping its wings rapidly to allow it to hover over the flowers as it feeds on the nectar.
-Hawk moths, when feeding, tend to hover in front of flowers and control their hovering by visual cues from the flowers.
+H. lineata, when feeding, tend to hover in front of flowers and control their hovering by visual cues from the flowers.

 Vision

 Though hawk moths can be both diurnal or nocturnal (or both), they all have three spectral receptors that are sensitive to blue light, green light and ultraviolet.
 Though it was originally assumed that hawk moths relied primarily on olfactory cues to locate flowers, due to their prevalence at particularly odorous plants, studies have shown that hawk moths actually have great vision and are very sensitive to light.

 Olfaction

 Though vision is a key component of H. lineata physiology, they do also have strong olfactory capabilities.
 They have been shown to be very sensitive to odors coming from flowers, and they have a strong ability to learn flower odors quickly.